Responsibility for the Holocaust: German military

 The extent to which the officers of the regular German military knew of the Final Solution has been much debated.
 Political imperatives in postwar Germany led to the army being generally absolved from responsibility, apart from the handful of "Nazi generals" such as Alfred Jodl and Wilhelm Keitel who were tried and hanged at Nuremberg.
 There is an abundance of evidence, however, that the top officers of the Wehrmacht certainly knew about the murders and in a number of instances, approved and/or sanctioned them.
 The exhibit "War of Extermination: The Crimes of the Wehrmacht" showed the extent to which the military was involved in the Holocaust.

 It was particularly difficult for commanders on the eastern front to avoid knowing what was happening in the areas behind the front.
 Many individual soldiers photographed the massacres of Jews by the Einsatzgruppen.
 Some generals and officers, such as Walther von Reichenau, Erich Hoepner, and Erich von Manstein, actively supported the work of the Einsatzgruppen.
 A number of Wehrmacht units provided direct or indirect assistance to the Einsatzgruppen—all the while mentally normalizing amoral behaviors in the conduct of war through specious justification that they were destroying the Reich's enemies.
-Many individual soldiers who ventured to the killing sites behind the lines voluntarily participated in the mass shootings.
+Many individual soldiers who ventured to the killing sites behind the lines voluntarily participated in mass shootings.
 Cooperation between the SS police units and Wehrmacht also occurred when they took hostages and carried out reprisals against partisans, particularly in the Eastern theater, where the war took on the complexion of a racial war as opposed to the conventional one being fought in the West.

 Other front-line officers went through the war without coming into direct contact with the machinery of extermination, choosing to focus narrowly on their duties and not noticing the wider context of the war.
 On 20 July 1942, an extermination unit under the command of Walther Rauff was sent to Tobruk and assigned to the Afrika Korps led by Erwin Rommel.
 However, since Rommel was 500 km away at the First Battle of El Alamein, it is unlikely that the two were able to meet.
 The plans for Einsatzgruppe Egypt were set aside after the Allied victory at the Second Battle of El Alamein.
 Historian Jean-Christoph Caron opines that there is no evidence that Rommel knew of or would have supported Rauff's mission.
 Relations between some Army commanders and the SS were not friendly, as officers occasionally refused to co-operate with Himmler's forces; General Johannes Blaskowitz for instance, was relieved of his command after officially protesting about SS atrocities in Poland.
 Such behaviors were uncommon, however, as a significant portion of the German military acculturated to the norms of the Nazi regime and the SS in particular, and were likewise censurable for carrying out atrocities during the course of the Second World War.